Markellas/TelegramWebForDesktop/README.md

 ### Installation

-Just download the [setup executable file](https://www.youtube.com/channel/UCHlPOsjs-8H5hDbeBY8LZIg) from the releases
+Just download the [setup executable file](https://www.youtube.com/channel/UCHlPOsjs-8H5hDbeBY8LZIg) from the releases and follow the instructions of the installer!

+The installer will create all the necessary files and shortcuts and register the application in the system.
+Enjoy!